Text2Video: Text-driven Talking-head Video Synthesis with Personalized Phoneme-Pose Dictionary: Method

+\textbf{Key Pose Insertion}.
 To generate a sequence of poses, we need to do key pose insertion for the missing poses between key poses.
 We go through all phonemes one by one in speech and find their corresponding poses in the phoneme-pose dictionary.
-When we insert a pose into a video, we do a interpolation in their pose parameter space.
-We determine the interpolation strategies by taking consideration of the following factors: phoneme poses width (which represents the number of frames for a key pose sequence extracted from the phoneme-pose dictionary), and minimum key pose distance (which determine if we need to do interpolation).
+When we insert a pose into a video, an interpolation is performed in their pose parameter space.
+We determine the interpolation strategies by taking consideration of the following factors: phoneme poses width (which represents the number of frames for a key pose sequence extracted from the phoneme-pose dictionary), and minimum key poses distance (which determine if we need to do interpolation).
+Minimum key poses distance between two phonemes equals to the sum of (half of the first phoneme pose width + half of the second phoneme pose width).
+The equation is defined as:

-Our interpolation strategies are as follows: If the interval length between two phoneme key pose frames is larger than or equal to the minimum key pose distance, we will do the interpolation using the key pose\textsubscript{i} and key pose\textsubscript{i+1}.
-If the interval length between two phoneme key pose frames is smaller than the minimum key pose distance, we will skip the key pose\textsubscript{i+1} and using the key pose\textsubscript{i} and key pose\textsubscript{i+2} to do the interpolation.
-Then, we will blend key poses between two key pose sequences with a weighted sum of phoneme poses using interpolation which is illustrated in figure~\ref{fig:smooth_interpolation}.
+where $distance$ is minimum key poses distance and $width$ is phoneme pose width.
+Our interpolation strategies is: If the interval length between two phoneme key pose frames is larger than or equal to the minimum key pose distance, we will do interpolation using the key pose\textsubscript{i} and key pose\textsubscript{i+1}.
+If the interval length between two phoneme key pose frames is smaller than the minimum key pose distance, we will skip the key pose\textsubscript{i+1} and using the key pose\textsubscript{i} and key pose\textsubscript{i+2} to do interpolation.
+Then, we blend key poses between two key pose sequences with a weighted sum of phoneme poses using the method showed in Fig.~\ref{fig:smooth_interpolation}.
 The new frames in the output sequence are interpolated between two key pose frames, weighted by their distance to those two frames.
-Weight is inverse proportional to the distance with a key frame which means the larger the distance, the smaller the weight.
+Weight is inverse proportional to the distance from a key frame which means the larger the distance, the smaller the weight.